iclcv/icl/manual/modules/utils.rst

 The usage of the program argument evaluation toolkit is explain in an extra chapter of the tutorial (see :ref:`progarg-tutorial`)

+.. _utils.configurable:

+The **Configurable** interface
+""""""""""""""""""""""""""""""

+The Configurable-interface can be used to define a classes parameters/properties that shall be changed at runtime.
+The Configurable-subclasses can define properties that can be accessed by string identifiers.
+Each property has a type, a type-dependend description of possible values, a current value and a so called volatileness.
+Further details and examples are given in the tutorial :ref:`tut.configurable`.

 .. _utils.smart-ptr: